schlicht/IsingModel/README.md

 [Magnetization](https://en.wikipedia.org/wiki/Magnetization) is the net alignment of the spins of electrons.
 Magnetization occurs spontaneously below a certain temperature in metals due to its decrease in entropy or randomness.
 As temperature increases, energy is more freely available so spins have less incentive to align and magnetism vanishes.

 ## Susceptibility
 Spins typically align in the direction of a magnetic field.
 [Susceptibility](https://en.wikipedia.org/wiki/Magnetic_susceptibility) is an indicator of how strongly spins are pulled into that direction.
-Of course, in the case of diamegnetism, the spins try to anti-align with the magnetic field which is indicated by a negative susceptibility.
+In the case of diamegnetism, the spins try to anti-align with the magnetic field which is indicated by a negative susceptibility.

 ## Monte Carlo Simulation

-A [monte carlo](https://en.wikipedia.org/wiki/Ising_model#Monte_Carlo_methods_for_numerical_simulation) process is a process that uses probability to determine the outcome.
+A [monte carlo](https://en.wikipedia.org/wiki/Ising_model#Monte_Carlo_methods_for_numerical_simulation) process uses probability to determine the outcome.
 In the simulation, spins are selected randomly for the direction of spin to change.
 If the switch is energetically favorable, the spin is flipped.
 Otherwise a probability dependent on the energy cost of flipping and temperature is computed to determine whether or not the spin should be flipped.
 As the temperature increases the spins are more likely to change, decreasing the time required to converge on a magnetized state.

 ## Results
 Magnetization | Expected Results (A. W. Sandvik, AIP Conf.
 Proc.
 1297, 135 (2010).)